tslocum/sriracha/MIGRATE.md

 ### 5. Restart Sriracha in normal mode

-Remove the import configuration option from `config.yml` and then restart Sriracha to re-enable posting.
+Remove the import configuration option from `config.yml` and restart Sriracha to re-enable posting.

 Don't forget to keep the backup handy, even if the migration appears to be successful.